haxtheweb/edtechjoker/draft-outline.md

 - Run through the "Lit Tutorial" (which is in TypeScript): https://lit.dev/tutorial/
 - **Create a git repo for your hello-world repo and get it pushed up to github**
 - In this repo I want to see ONE OF THESE THREE demonstrated:
- - Add an input field that updates as the value changes
+ - Add an `<input>` field that updates as the value changes.
+So when the user clicks increment (or decrement) it will show the value.
  - Reflect the the `counter` property and use this value to write CSS that changes the background color of the button based on the counter being 10
  - Add a button that subtracts from the counter but won't allow going below 0
   - Bonus: Disable the subtract button when hitting 0; enable it when hitting anything other than 0